QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

       (add1 (length (cdr l))))))
 {{< /highlight >}}

-It's easy to get confused when there are more layers of lambda expressions involved in a function/recursion.It's helpful to think whether the lambda expressions is being merely defined or being defined and called, i.e. counting the parenthesis very carefully.
+It's absolutely normal to get confused when there are more layers of lambda expressions involved in a function/recursion.
+It helps to think whether the lambda expressions is being merely defined or being defined and called, i.e. counting the parenthesis very carefully.
 The difference between defining and calling is that calling a function has arguments involved: